 In November 2018 we brought home a special foster cat named Penny.
 She came to stay with us “on vacation” from the shelter that she had been calling home for ten months.
 This cat had an extremely sad story as her previous owner had passed away leaving Penny confused and scared when she entered the shelter environment.
 Penny was originally adopted out of the shelter to a new family but they were not a good match for each other and she was returned.

 To potential adopters, Penny seemed miserable and cranky, but the reality was that being in the shelter for so long scared her.
 When we brought her into our home on her "vacation" to explore her room we were shocked to see that she had trouble with walking.
 It appeared as though there was something physically wrong with her legs, but we later realized that it was just a side effect from being inside a cage for so long waiting for her forever home!
 It was heartbreaking!

 Penny was depressed and very sleepy for the first little while.
 She slowly adjusted to her surroundings and eventually transformed into an entirely different cat.
 Her spirits had uplifted and her true personality shined through.
 A sweet and loveable cat that was completely ADOPTABLE.

 We quickly realized that this was most likely a serious problem for shelters everywhere.
 Penny’s story touched our hearts.
 We felt an overwhelming responsibility to take action and help animals in similar situations get out of their cages faster.
 Together we came up with Opening Cages!
-A project focused on improving the adoption rate while educating pet owners and foster parents along the way.
+A project focused on improving the adoption rate while helping pet owners, foster parents, shelters & rescues along the way.